bids-standard/bids-website/docs/blog/posts/2023-03-23-steering_group_minutes.md

 "Model" / "Resultset" directory proposal derivatives [pull request](https://github.com/bids-standard/bids-specification/pull/1280)

-New proposal of models (e.g. dti models) where derivatives may be created from this model thus creating parameters and derivatives of a model that have overlapping meta-data.
+New proposal of models (for example dti models) where derivatives may be created from this model thus creating parameters and derivatives of a model that have overlapping meta-data.